 During 2014, Mr. Cleveland and Mr. Judd retired.
 Mr. Cleveland served as our CEO from 2001 until his retirement in February 2014, and Mr. Judd served as our CFO from June 2011 until transitioning out of that role in December 2014 and retiring in January 2015.
 Both were important contributors to our successful initial public offering in 2012 and our subsequent growth as a public company.
 In connection with their retirements, we conducted extensive searches for outside candidates who we believed have the abilities to continue the growth of our company.
-As a result of these searches, we negotiated arms'-length compensation arrangements with Ms. Holt and Mr. Way that we believe are competitive when compared to the compensation offered by similar growth companies in our industry and that were necessary to induce them.
+As a result of these searches, we negotiated arms'-length compensation arrangements with Ms. Holt and Mr. Way that we believe are competitive when compared to the compensation offered by similar growth companies in our industry and that were necessary to induce them to join our company in light of the other employment opportunities available to them.